supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 # General Clean Flash guide for Custom ROMs installation
-This is a guide designed for beginners, a clean flash can be simply a factory reset too, in this case is for those who start from the stock ROM and want to install an [AOSP](https://source.android.com/)-based ROM but it can be useful in many other cases, also for those who want change from a Custom ROM to another.
+This is a guide designed for beginners, mainly for those who start from the stock ROM and want to install an [AOSP](https://source.android.com/)-based ROM.
+A Clean flash is when you format the data partition.
+This therefore means loss of files.
+There is only a few times you may need to clean flash:
+-When going from one major version to another like android 13 to 14.
+-When downgrading.
+When your device maintainer says it's required because of changes.
+-Maybe other times

 ## ⚠️ Before starting

 * You always have to follow the developers recommendations independently from this guide.
 The installation of Custom ROMs often depends from the device and you must have the specific files to install for yours.

 * For installation of Custom ROMs you must have unlocked bootloader and it generally involves of void of warranty.
-The bootloader unlocking depends on the device and for it you must follow the manufacturer manual or a detailed tutorial on YouTube.
+Remember thatall devices have an unlockable bootloader.
+It's unlocking depends on the device and for it you must follow the manufacturer manual or a detailed tutorial on YouTube.
 You can also see your specific device forum on [XDA](https://xdaforums.com/).

 * This guide skip the part of the data Backup.
 So if after the installation of a new ROM you want to restore all of your previous data (apps, photos...), you should consider to backup all your important files to your PC or in a cloud like Google Drive and Photos before starting.
 For this part I recommend you to follow a guide on Internet.